Graphical regular representations of $(2,p)$-generated groups: Preliminaries

 \section{Preliminaries}

 Hereafter, all groups are assumed to be finite, and all graphs are assumed finite and simple.
-We first give a necessary condition for GRRs as observed in the Introduction of~\cite{Godsil1983}.
+We first give a necessary condition for Cayley graphs being GRRs as observed in the Introduction of~\cite{Godsil1983}.

 \begin{lemma} Suppose that $\Cay(G,S)$ is a GRR of a group $G$ with $|G|\geq3$.
 Then there exists no nontrivial proper subgroup $H$ of $G$ such that $S\setminus H$ is a union of left cosets of $H$ in $G$.
 In particular, $G=\langle S\rangle$. \end{lemma}